-- 6.22 The proposed development has been reviewed by the County Highway Authority, with regard to highway safety, capacity and policy matters.
-The CHA initially raised concerns regarding the scheme due to the sight lines of the access and lack of a speed survey.
-The applicant has subsequently submitted additional information and amended plans in relation to the proposed access, the achievable sight lines and speed survey.
-The CHA has provided the following comments: - 6.23 "The developer has carried out a speed survey that shows sight lines of 28.3 metres should be provided.
-The developer can achieve sight lines of 28.3 metres to a point 1.8 into the carriageway from the near side carriageway edge.
+6.25 The proposed development has been reviewed by the County Highway Authority (CHA), with regard to highway safety, capacity and policy matters.
+The CHA initially raised concerns regarding the scheme due to the sight lines of the access not corresponding with the previously agreed sight lines under application 21/02145/F. The applicant has subsequently submitted amended plans in relation to the proposed access.
+The CHA has provided the following comments on the updated plans:

+"The developer has historically (21/02145) carried out a speed survey that shows sight lines of 28 metres should be provided.
+The developer can achieve sight lines of 28 metres to a point 1.8 into the carriageway from the near side carriageway edge.
 The improvement in sight lines can be achieved by removing the raised bank of land and vegetation and trees up to a height of one metres high above the carriageway.
-If the trees are within the highway then their removal may incur a CAVAT fee which can be calculated and charged to the developer as part of Section 278 works for the access. - 6.24 The proposed development is likely to result in the equivalent of 1.5 more vehicle movements in the morning peak and 1.5 more vehicle movements in the afternoon peak.
+If the trees are within the highway then their removal may incur a cavat fee which can be calculated and charged to the developer as part of Section 278 works for the access.

+The proposed development is likely to result in the equivalent of 1.5 more vehicle movements in the morning peak and 1.5 more vehicle movements in the afternoon peak.
 There is no accident record from neighbouring accesses who also have similar sight line issues.
 Given the absence of an accident record, the small increase in vehicle movements, and the improvement in sight lines, the proposed development is unlikely to result in danger on the highway."
-The CHA therefore raise no objections subject to the imposition of a number of conditions. - 6.25 The site is located in an area which is assessed as having a low accessibility rating.
-In such areas, the Council's adopted parking standards require the provision of 2 spaces for each of the 3 bedroom dwellings.
-Thus, a total of 8 spaces would be required.
-In this case, a total of 10 spaces are proposed with two spaces per dwelling and two visitor spaces.
-Therefore the proposal is providing above the minimum requirements for parking.
-Cycle storage is not shown on the submitted plans but each dwelling has rear garden access and ample space for cycle storage which can be secured by condition.

-- 6.26 In terms of refuse collection the Council's Neighbourhood Services Team has advised that refuse collection would need to be made from the access point at kerbside.
+- 6.26 The site is located in an area which is assessed as having a low accessibility rating.
+In such areas, the Council's adopted parking standards require the provision of 2 spaces for each of the 3 bedroom dwellings and 2.5 spaces for the 4 bedroom unit.
+Thus, a total of 6.5 spaces would be required.
+In this case, a total of 8 spaces are proposed.
+Therefore the proposal is providing above the minimum requirements for parking ensuring provision for visitors or additional parking for residents.
+Cycle storage is not shown on the submitted plans but each dwelling has rear garden access and ample space for cycle storage which can be secured by condition. - 6.27 In terms of refuse collection the Council's Neighbourhood Services Team has advised under application 21/02145/F that refuse collection would need to be made from the access point at kerbside.
 Therefore a bin presentation area would be required where residents can place their bins on collection day.
 There is adequate space at the front of the site for such an area.
-Further details of this can be secured by condition. - 6.27 Accordingly, it is considered that the proposals are acceptable from a highway point of view and accord with the provisions of DMP Policy TAP1.
+Further details of this can be secured by condition. - 6.28 Accordingly, it is considered that the proposals are acceptable from a highway point of view and accord with the provisions of DMP Policy TAP1.